pi-star-2025/pi_star/Math + Physics/forces_of_physics.md

 Newton's definition above is the clearest summary

-1 is gravity/antigravity bc is what is in between the shapes - magnets/gas
+1 is gravity/antigravity bc it is what is in between the shapes - magnets/gas

 ...